 About this Blog

-My proposal “Conserve, NOW!” is for governments to offer their citizens “positive financial incentives” ($) to reduce their annual greenhouse gas from their homes, the miles they drive and fly.
+My proposal “Conserve a, NOW!” is for governments to offer their citizens “positive financial incentives” ($) to reduce their annual greenhouse gas from their homes, the miles they drive and fly.
 You can hear a narrative of this proposal on the WORT-FM’s Access Hour radio broadcast for September 2, 2014, 7:00 pm -8:00 pm, called “Planet Earth: It Needs Our Help Now More Than Ever”, HERE.

 The proposal also would reduce poverty levels and income disparities, particularly among African-American individuals and families while, reducing aggregate greenhouse gas emissions from fossil fuels burning, known to be changing Earth’s climate as more greenhouse gases are added to the accumulating totals levels in our atmosphere.